- Reviewed: 3 February 2021, 13:57 NZDT

-As there is no New Zealand diplomatic presence in Liberia, the ability of the government to provide consular assistance to New Zealand citizens is severely limited.
+As there is no New Zealand diplomatic presence in Liberia,, the ability of the government to provide consular assistance to New Zealand citizens is severely limited.
 We offer advice to New Zealanders about contingency planning that travellers to Liberia should consider.

 New Zealanders travelling or living in Liberia should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.